franciscoprin/be-assessment-32-health/README.md

 This will start all necessary containers in detached mode (in the background).

+Visit [http://localhost:8000/docs](http://localhost:8000/docs) and press the `Try it out` button to play with the APIs.

 ### Running Unit Tests

 To run the unit tests for the `claim_process` service, use the following command: